adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/hcaptcha/v1/hcaptcha/README.md

 * Provides the following type of input:
   * hCaptcha
 * Allows various flavours of hCaptcha
+  * Always Challenge
+  * 99.9% Passive
+* Only visible mode is supported as of now
 * Styles
 * Custom constraint messages for the above types

 ### Use Object
-The Form Text component uses the `com.adobe.cq.forms.core.components.models.form.HCaptcha` Sling Model for its Use-object.
+The hCaptcha component uses the `com.adobe.cq.forms.core.components.models.form.HCaptcha` Sling Model for its Use-object.

 ### Edit Dialog Properties
-The following properties are written to JCR for this Form Recaptcha component and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this Form hCaptcha component and are expected to be available as `Resource` properties:

 1. `./jcr:title` - defines the label to use for this field
 2. `./hideTitle` - if set to `true`, the label of this field will be hidden